 Applications for next years competition will become available here on the HLA website.

 The 2017 MIHIC held its kick-off event on January 30th, 2017.
 Our panelists shared their views on the potential gaps in healthcare.
-View pieces of the panelist discussion using the links below:
+View pieces of the panelist discussion by clicking the images below: